cardano-scaling/CIPs/CIP-0164/README.md

 #### Timing parameters

 There are three key parameters related to time, which are important for [protocol security](#protocol-security).
-All relevant quantities are depdicted in [Figure 4](#figure-4).
+All relevant quantities are depicted in [Figure 4](#figure-4).

 <a id="equivocation-detection"></a>

 **Equivocation Detection ($3 L_\text{hdr}$)**

-This period occurs immediately when an RB announces an EB.
+This period starts exactly when an RB announces an EB.
 During this time, the network detects any attempts by adversaries to create multiple conflicting blocks for the same slot.
 The equivocation detection mechanism ensures that honest nodes can reliably identify and reject equivocating behavior before